SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 In my old age I've learned to dismiss time travel stories, they don't work for me, unless used for comedy.
 Parallel Worlds are no good either, but that's a bias I have from my own physics research preferences.
-So if anyone thinks there is scifi entertainment better then *The Expanse* please tell me.
+So if anyone thinks there is scifi entertainment better than *The Expanse* please tell me.
-The good stuff is good for me when I an low and depressed.
+The good stuff is good for me when I am low and depressed.

 I will probably persist with *Remembrance of Earth's Past*, but now I think it's going to be more a chore than for entertainment.
-(Curiosity can do that, kills the ).
+(Curiosity can do that, kills the catch).